-The Center for Neurodevelopmental and Imaging Research investigates the underlying features and mechanisms of childhood brain disorders.
+The Center for Neurodevelopmental and Imaging Research (CNIR) investigates the underlying features and mechanisms of childhood brain disorders.
 Through the Center’s integrated approach, its multidisciplinary team works in concert to delve into the neuroscience underlying developmental disorders in order to improve identification and diagnosis and to develop novel therapies and effective interventions.
 Encompassing a strong emphasis on brain mapping technologies, the Center utilizes imaging and other modalities to approach a range of neurodevelopmental disorders.